leimeter-joaquin/BaSD-newspaper/Readme.md

 | readme.md | THIS |

 ## Objective
+### week 5
 to crate a form page using the same styles that we have on index.html.
 The form must be responsive and it has to validate all inputs following cetain rules.

+### week 6
+We have to make it so that when the form is validated, we send the information to the server:.
+Then we get back an object with the user info.
+We save this information in Local Storage and fill the inputs on load.

 ## To visualize
 Open index.html or subscription.html on any browser.
 You can navigate between the two clicking on "home" and "subscription"